-Banana is the second most produced fruit worldwide, but it is also the second most chemically intensive crop after cotton.
+Banana is the second most chemically intensive crop after cotton.
 Banana crops are particularly susceptible to infestations as most are grown in the tropics, favouring conditions for pests.
-Pesticides are used to control different banana pests, including Black Sigatoka, which in banana plantations can significantly decrease yields by 35% to 50%.
+Pesticides are used to control different banana pests, including Black Sigatoka, which in banana plantations can significantly decrease yields by upto 50%.
 Contamination caused by the intensive use of agrochemicals in monoculture production remains a challenge.

 Profits in the organic production are usually higher due to higher prices of the outputs and no cost for chemicals, considering also the lower carbon emissions and health costs.
-We commit 1% of our total revenue to support the farmers we work with.
+We use only rejected bananas which do not meet the quality standard for export.
+We commit 1% of our total revenue to support the farmers in Ecuador we work with.

 In 10 years time we are aiming to sell more than 20 million products/ year based on dried banana.
 That means that about 400 tons of dried banana will be used, which is equal to 1400 tons of fresh bananas produced on 56 hectares.
 We will save up to 11 tons of toxic active pesticide ingredients and we will commit 200.000 euros per year to the banana farmers to increase income of farmers, payslips of workers, and improve social security.

-We will make millions of customers happy with our healthy and yummy products, create awareness and convince people to buy more organic and fairtrade fresh bananas, making even more impact.
+We will make millions of customers happy with our healthy and tasty products, create awareness about the social and environmental challenges of banana farming, and convince people to buy more organic and fair trade fresh bananas, making even more impact.